My downloadable PDF Patterns come with full instructions.

 There’s no waiting for your pattern to arrive, and no shipping costs, so you can start on your project right away.

-Click here if you’d like to know more about how the patterns are delivered.
 And remember – if you have any problems downloading your files or putting your pattern together, just let me know.
 I’m always happy to help. 😀

 To Make Your Timon Mask: